kobakei/android-range-seek-bar/README.md

 range-seek-bar
 ======================

+# THIS IS FORK REPOSITORY

+This is fork repository from https://github.com/anothem/android-range-seek-bar

+The main difference between original and fork is as below:

+- Update build tools and target SDK
+- Enable to override labels

 # Introduction

 If you are coming from [the original repo](https://github.com/yahoo/android-range-seek-bar), it has a [new home](https://github.com/anothem/android-range-seek-bar) so if you're seeing this, you're probably in the right place.